wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 This is used to restrict the ability to sign-in, to locations that are trusted (such as an office), or named locations (such as the countries that users would be likely to sign-in from).
 Blocking all signs-ins from locations other than these.

 ### Why is this useful? <!-- omit in toc -->
-Where's is reasonable safe to know where a user will be signing in from, restricting sign-ins to just these locations can reduce the likelihood of malicious sign-in attempts.
+Where it's reasonably safe to know where a user will be signing in from, restricting sign-ins to just these locations can reduce the likelihood of malicious sign-in attempts.

 This can also be used in part to help meet data residency access requirements, such as restricting the ability to sign-in when outside of a certain country or area such as the [European Economic Area][eea-link].

 When combined with [Continuous access evaluation][cae-link], this offers near real time protection for network location changes.

 Example below:
 <details>